M14 rifle: M15

-The M15 Squad Automatic Weapon was a modified M14 developed as a replacement for the .30-06 M1918 Browning Automatic Rifle for use as a squad automatic weapon.
-As with the M14, it was chambered for 7.62×51mm NATO.
-It featured a heavier barrel and stock, two pistol grips (one fixed, one folding) a hinged butt plate, a selector switch for fully automatic fire, a bipod, and used the standard BAR sling.
+The M15 Squad Automatic Weapon was a modified M14 developed as a replacement for the M1918 Browning Automatic Rifle for use as a squad automatic weapon.
+As with the M14, the M15 was chambered for 7.62×51mm NATO, a lighter cartridge than the BAR's chambering of .30-06.
+It featured a heavier barrel and stock, two pistol grips (one fixed, one folding), a hinged butt plate, a selector switch for fully automatic fire, a bipod, and used the standard BAR sling.

 Firing tests showed that the M14, when equipped with the selector switch, hinged butt plate and bipod, performed as well as the M15.
 As a result, the M15 was dropped and the modified M14 became the squad automatic weapon.
 Accuracy and control problems with this variant led to the addition of a pistol grip, a folding rubber-covered metal foregrip and a muzzle stabilizer.
-However, it remained a poor suppressive fire weapon owing to its 20-round magazines and a tendency to rapidly overheat.
+Despite these modifications, it remained a poor suppressive fire weapon owing to its 20-round magazines and a tendency to rapidly overheat.